LlamaEdge/talktalk/README.md

   The default ports for `llama-proxy-server`, `llama-api-server` and `whisper-api-server` are `10086`, `12345` and `12306`, respectively.
 You can change them by using the `--proxy-port`, `--llama-port` and `--whisper-port` options.

   <details>
-  <summary>For those who want to deploy servers step by step:</summary>
+  <summary>For those who want to deploy servers step by step manually:</summary>

   - Install WasmEdge Runtime